jerry08/SpotifyExplode/README.md

    <a href="https://nuget.org/packages/SpotifyExplode"><img src="https://img.shields.io/nuget/dt/SpotifyExplode.svg?label=Downloads&color=%233DDC84&logo=nuget&logoColor=%23fff&style=for-the-badge"></a>
 </p>

-**SpotifyExplode** is a library that provides an interface to query metadata of Spotify tracks, playlists, albums, artists and users.
+**SpotifyExplode** is a library that provides an interface to query metadata of Spotify tracks, playlists, albums, artists and users as well as to download audio.

 ### 🌟STAR THIS REPOSITORY TO SUPPORT THE DEVELOPER AND ENCOURAGE THE DEVELOPMENT OF THIS PROJECT!